anth12/inner-fire/_adventures/im-okay-youre-okay.md

 ---
 **Addiction, Trauma and Well-being**

 Join me (Deyna Devi) on 22nd May from 9:30-14:30 (BST) for a Zoom workshop to explore our understanding of addiction related to trauma and how to cultivate well-being.
+Deposit of £35 is the total cost of the workshop.

 You will learn about: